CSWomenUMass/cswomenumass.github.io/_positions/graphic_designer.md

 - staff
 ---

 Do you have an interest in art and care about the visual representation of information?
-Are you a whiz at photoshop and css, or are you intersted in building these skills?
+Are you a whiz at Photoshop and css, or are you interested in building these skills?
 We are looking for someone to fulfill the role of _graphic designer_ for CS Women.

 # Responsibilities